 - Does it have a survivor benefit?
 If so, take a look at how it works.
-Where I live, it's not uncommon for both spouses to work for the government.
-Outside of this area, if there is a pension, it's usually just for one of the working spouses.
+In my area, it's not uncommon for both spouses to work for the government.
+In most places, if there is a pension, it's usually just for one of the working spouses.
 A survivor benefit can be a valuable way to maintain guaranteed income for your spouse.

 - What if I don't take the survivor benefit?
-If you choose not to take the survivor benefit, how will that impact your surviving spouse?
+If you choose not to take the survivor benefit, you will get a higher income.
+How will that impact your surviving spouse?
 What other sources of income will he/she have available?
 Make sure you look at the options before deciding.